 7. Remove the plastic wrap or bag and place the roast on a quarter-sized rack and sheet pan.

 Hot TipThe rack and sheet pan are optional, but they keep your smoker cleaner and make it easier to maneuver food.

-Remove from smoker and allow the roast to rest at room temperature until the internal temperature stops rising at around 130-135°F, 20-30 minutes.
+10. Remove from smoker and allow the roast to rest at room temperature, about 20-30 minutes.

-Place the remaining 2 cups of beef stock in a medium-size saucepan over medium high heat.
-Bring to a rapid simmer until the stock is reduced by half, about 20 minutes.
-Remove from heat and stir in the drippings and stock from the sheet pan.
-Add salt to taste.
+11. Place the remaining beef stock in a medium-size saucepan over medium-high heat.
+Bring to a rapid simmer and cook until the stock is reduced by half, about 20 minutes.

-Increase smoker temperature to 500°F or use a grill grate to sear directly over the coals in the firebox.
+13. Increase smoker temperature to 500°F or place a grill grate over the coals in the firebox.